10 Most Frequently Asked Questions About CRPS

 1. What is CRPS?

 CRPS stands for Complex Regional Pain Syndrome.
 It may also be referred to as Reflex Sympathetic Dystrophy Syndrome.
-It is a condition of chronic pain.
+It is a chronic pain condition.
 Chronic pain means lasting 6 months or more.
 With CRPS, your nerves are affected, sending pain signals to the brain without an easy to diagnose cause.
 It may be caused by a malfunction in your central or peripheral nervous systems.

 2. Is Excessive Sweating a Symptom of CRPS?